 “There’s no strategic toolkit for people to make these decisions."

 Chatterji acknowledges there is risk in taking a stand.
 “If you stand up for something and your own house isn’t in order, you could have a target on your back,” he said.
 “When CEO activists speak out, they should try to make sure their own company is in compliance with the stand they’re taking.
-If you speak out in support of same-sex marriage and the policies at your own company aren’t friendly to the LGBTQ community, that could come back to bite you.
+If you speak out in support of same-sex marriage and the policies at your own company aren’t friendly to the LGBTQ+ community, that could come back to bite you.

 “Beyond the internal processes, I also want to know how firms deal with the consumer backlash that may happen, how much data analytics they do on the front end to determine where their consumers and other stakeholders are with their political views.”

 “There’s no strategic toolkit for people to make these decisions,” he said.
 “Aside from activism, CEOs are dealing with very complex social issues, even the health impacts of their own businesses in cases like the NFL and concussions.
 All these things are impacting business in a huge way and there isn’t a class that introduces students to these issues.
-The class will give show them how to find reliable information in a polarized media environment and challenge them to make strategic decisions in political environments.”
+The class shows them how to find reliable information in a polarized media environment and challenge them to make strategic decisions in political environments.”

 Chatterji consulted current and former students as he developed the course.
 He wanted their insight on facilitating productive conversations about contentious political issues.